OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-06-Passwords.md

 #### Never, Ever Reuse Passwords

 If you reuse the same password all over the place, you run the risk that one service’s poor password management will compromise all of your accounts.
-[Have I Been Pwned?](https://en.wikipedia.org/wiki/Have_I_Been_Pwned%3F) is a great resource but the real takeaway is that everyone, everywhere has been pwned somewhere along the line.
-So don’t reuse passwords.
+Troy Hunt's [Have I Been Pwned?](https://en.wikipedia.org/wiki/Have_I_Been_Pwned%3F) is a great resource for tracking database breaches to see if your username or email address is included in the latest batch of pwned accounts.
+It's also a great teaching tool for your participants - chances are, at least one of their email addresses is listed for at least one service.
+If they are, and they reused a password for that service, their other logins are also at risk.

 The challenge is that **not** reusing passwords is really inconvenient.
 So there are a few strategies you can use to avoid worrying about it: